Pushpa: The Rise: Plot

+Fearing an internal war, Konda Reddy takes Pushpa to a secluded forest clearing under the pretence of executing him.
+Before he can act, they are ambushed by Srinu's brother-in-law, Mogileesu, and rival hitmen.
+Pushpa kills Mogileesu and saves Konda's other brother, Jakka Reddy, but Konda Reddy is killed in the chaos.
+At his funeral, Member of Parliament (MP) Siddhappa Naidu intervenes to prevent a gang war.
+After learning of Srinu's financial deception, Naidu strips him of his authority and appoints Pushpa to control the entire smuggling syndicate.

+As Pushpa consolidates his control of the illegal trade, Srinu's vengeful wife, Dakshayani, vows to destroy him over Mogileesu's death.
+Meanwhile, the ruthless and arrogant police officer Bhanwar Singh Shekawat arrives as the new district police chief.
+Before marrying Srivalli, Pushpa offers Shekawat a monthly bribe in exchange for his cooperation.
+Shekawat instead treats him as an inferior criminal, insulting his lineage and demanding complete submission.

+On the night of his wedding, Pushpa invites Shekawat to a secluded location for a drink and turns the tables, threatening him and forcing him to strip to his underwear.
+Pushpa strips as well, explaining that his self-respect is inherent to his character, whereas Shekawat's authority depends entirely on his uniform.
+He mocks Shekawat, claiming that without it even his guard dog would not recognise him.
+Pushpa leaves to complete his wedding rituals, while Shekawat returns home humiliated.
+When the dog fails to recognise him in the dark, Shekawat shoots it, then burns Pushpa's bribe money and vows revenge.
+When Srivalli later asks whether his struggles are finally over, Pushpa ominously replies that the war has only just begun.

 Production

 Development

 Post the success of Rangasthalam (2018), Sukumar narrated a script to Mahesh Babu, with whom he previously worked in 1: Nenokkadine (2014).
 Babu, who liked the story, gave a nod to the project and was reported to start the shoot after completing Vamshi Paidipally's project Maharshi (2019).
 In mid-April 2018, Mythri Movie Makers, which collaborated with Sukumar in their previous film Rangasthalam, officially announced the project which was tentatively titled as #SSMB26, thus marking their second collaboration with Babu and Sukumar.
 (Note: Mythri Movie Makers, made their debut in film production, with Mahesh Babu's Srimanthudu (2015)) The film was expected to begin in January 2019, but, in that March, Babu walked out of Sukumar's project, citing creative differences, and he confirmed this through Twitter.
 The actor instead signed his next project with Anil Ravipudi titled Sarileru Neekevvaru, Whereas Sukumar approached Allu Arjun for his next film, marking his reunion with the director after a decade since Arya 2 (2009); Mythri Movie Makers, which earlier associated with Babu and Sukumar's project, also agreed to produce the venture.

 In an interview with Press Trust of India, Sukumar stated, "I couldn't make Mahesh Babu cool.
 He is very fair.
 So, the backdrop was the same but the story is different."